Effective Coping Skills Used in Eating Disorder Recovery

 This approach is not without its risks.
 Research has found that people who lean significantly or exclusively on avoidance-oriented coping skills tend to have higher levels of eating disorder stress.
 [2]

-But utilizing avoidance strategies in certain scenarios could help you get through an otherwise difficult situation.
+However, utilizing avoidance strategies in specific scenarios could help you get through an otherwise challenging situation.

 Change Your Routines

-Sometimes, the routines you create help perpetuate unhelpful thoughts or behaviors, whether or not this is a conscious effect.
+Sometimes, your routines help perpetuate unhelpful thoughts or behaviors, whether or not this is a conscious effect.

 If you regularly walk past a café filled with pastries, and this sparks your cravings to binge, change your walking route.
-If you know you come home from work hungry and are liable to grab the nearest snack, you could try preparing a healthy meal ahead of time, so you have better options waiting for you.
+If you come home from work hungry and are liable to grab the nearest snack, you could try preparing a healthy meal ahead of time so you have better options waiting for you.

 These changes can be big or small, but they can and should help you stick to a healthier path.